ydahal1/ydahal1/jokes.md

-Cosmetic surgery used to be such a taboo subject.
-Now you can talk about Botox and nobody raises an eyebrow.
+How do you organize a space party?
+You planet.

 [
-Wed Jul  9 00:30:10 UTC 2025
+Thu Jul 10 00:29:43 UTC 2025
  ]